openstack-archive/astara-neutron/akanda/quantum/README.rst

 Preliminary steps:

-1. Run ./stack.sh until the stack account and /opt/stack directory gets created.
-2. Hit Ctrl+C
-3. Create a localrc file under the devstack directory with the following:
+1. Create a localrc file under the devstack directory with the following:

 MYSQL_PASSWORD=openstack
 RABBIT_PASSWORD=openstack